laurenth-personal/LightingTools.HDRPLensFlare/README.md

 Lens Flare Asset and Lens Flare Renderer compatible with HDRP.

+This is an adaptation of the Lens Flares from the [Fontainebleau Demo](https://github.com/Unity-Technologies/FontainebleauDemo).

 ## How to use
 The Package Manager is a work in progress for Unity.
 Because of that, your package needs to meet these criteria to become an official Unity package:
 - In the project view